 Step 5 – USE IT

-As I said so many people buy a planner at this time of the year with the best intentions but when it actually comes to it they never use it or they use it very sporadically and that is why planning doesn’t work for them.
-So make sure you use it to write down every due date and every commitment so that nothing can slip through.
+As I said so many people buy a planner at this time of the year with the best intentions.
+But when it actually comes to it they never use it so planning doesn’t work for them.
+Make sure you use it to write down every due date and every commitment so that nothing can slip through.
 It’s also really useful so that you don’t overbook yourself.

 On the other hand – planning should help you get stuff done, not stop you.
-If you find yourself spending more time colouring and highlighting your planner than actually getting work done then you need to evaluate your priorities!
+If you find yourself spending more time decorating your planner than actually getting work done then you need to evaluate your priorities!

 And that is how I plan to plan my upcoming year as a student, plus my top tips for making the most out of your planner.